 To avoid the long parameter list code smell, I wrapped

-the closure’s functionality in a single class that can be used in the Synchronizer
+the closure’s functionality in a single class that can be used in the Synchronizer.

-The first version of the Feedback
+The first version of the Feedback class I made took a SymfonyStyle object in

 the constructor and used that to format the CLI output nicely.

-variable could be null (when called from a controller or
+Because the $feedback variable could be null (when called from a controller or

-method has to do a lot of null checks:
+event listener), it means the synchronize method has to do a lot of null checks:

 use App\Feedback\Feedback;